SyncfusionExamples/How-to-allow-user-to-add-a-new-row-in-WPF-datagrid/README.md

-# How to allow user to add a new row in WPF datagrid
+# How to allow user to add a new row in WPF DataGrid (SfDataGrid)?

 ## About the sample